avidspartan1/mcp-server-qdrant-rag/README.md

      - `sparse_limit` (integer, optional): Maximum results from keyword search.
 Default: 20
      - `final_limit` (integer, optional): Final number of results after fusion.
 Default: 10
      - `set_filter` (string, optional): Natural language description of the set to filter by.
 Allows filtering results to specific document sets using semantic matching.
-   - Returns: Fused search results combining both semantic understanding and exact keyword matching
+   - Returns: Fused search results combining both semantic understanding and exact keyword matching.
+When `set_filter` is used, the response includes the matched set name for transparency.

 ## Environment Variables